fmorris2/tribot-forum-bumper/README.md

 3. Install lxml module
 4. Install Requests module
 5. Install PyExecJS module
+6. Install pyotp module
-6. Install Node.js
+7. Install Node.js
-7. Run!
+8. Run!

 ### Usage
 1. Create a file "credentials" in the project/data/ directory with the contents:
     - tribot username
     - tribot password
+    - 2fa secret key
 2. Create a file "threads" in the project/data/ folder with the link to each thread you want to bump.
 One thread per line!
     - http://www.tribot.org/forums/thread_one
     - http://www.tribot.org/forums/thread_two